Homas/ioc2rpz/docs/protocols.md

 - Supports AXFR, IXFR, SOA queries, and management commands
 - TLS PIN is not supported
 - DNS NOTIFY messages are sent unencrypted (plain TCP)
+- Accept calls use a 30-second timeout; on timeout the worker re-enters the accept loop instead of blocking indefinitely (the timeout applies only to the accept phase, not to the TLS handshake or an in-progress transfer)
 - Certificates auto-refresh when files are replaced on disk (up to ~2 minute delay due to Erlang SSL caching)

 ```bash